AB Separation: What is it, Who Gets it, How to Check for it.

 2. your ab separation is the reason for it.

 They are best suited to provide you with individual guidance on how to best approach closing your gap.
-(There are times where surgery is necessary)
+(There are times when surgery is necessary)

 Jump to the 2 exercises linked below.